ivw/ezmode-vscode/data/EzModeTutorial.md

 Use `\` to split the editor into two windows, or `|` to do the same but without the copy on the left.
-Use `q` to move between split windows and `Q` to close a split window.
+Use `=` to move between split windows and `+` to close a split window.

-Toggle tool windows with the lower number keys:
+Open the sidebar with the lower number keys:
 `1`: File tree, `2`: Local changes, `3`: Terminal.
 To focus a tool window, use the above keys with shift.
-Press `Esc` to unfocus.
-Use `4` to hide all tool windows.
+Use `4` to hide the sidebar and bottom panel.

 ## Customization